Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 Sometimes it’s necessary for training to be available in advance, especially when people’s lives and care rely on it.
 If that’s not the case and there’s even a remote opportunity to train closer to the time it will be used, then make it the goal to train closer to when employees will use the skills and cement that knowledge.

-If training close to the time of need means overlapping with the launch of a tool, so be it unless the job cannot be completed without the tool.
-Sometimes a good alternative might be to have a short training window but communicate the timeline and requirements early and often.
+If training close to the time of need means overlapping with the launch of a tool, so be it, unless the job cannot be completed without the tool.
+Sometimes, a good alternative might be to have a short training window, but communicate the timeline and requirements early and often.

 Part of working with us on technical training involves developing a good plan to launch the training that aligns with the launch.
-We aim to help your employees make a smooth transition and ensure they’re successful at their job.
+We aim to help your employees make a smooth transition and ensure they’re successful in their job.
 Without that success, the entire process of launching software and training risks being a failure.

 Learn more about our digital training solutions and how they will make your next corporate technical project successful.
 That means training employees at the right time.